- What is Amniocentesis?

 Abnormal results may mean that your baby has some genetic problem or serious birth defect.
 It is advisable that you discuss all test results with your doctor and partner so that you can make an informed decision about whether or not to continue your pregnancy.

-Risks of Amniocentesis on Mother and Foetus
+Risks of Amniocentesis to the Pregnant Woman and the Foetus

 The amniocentesis procedure carries some risks as well.
 Some of the amniocentesis complications are as follows –